2019 CKA-KALCA Public Service Interns

 Yona aspires to pursue a career in global development and government.

-Peter Hamilton is currently a junior and Entrepreneurship Fellow at Georgetown University, pursuing a major in Government with a minor in Journalism.
+Peter Hamilton is a student (Class of 2020) and Entrepreneurship Fellow at Georgetown University, pursuing a major in Government with a minor in Journalism.
 He has served as Vice President of the Georgetown University College Republicans, Chief of Staff of the International Relations Club, and Vice President of the Korean Student Association.
 He has previously interned for Representative John Faso from New York’s 19th District and as Assistant to the CEO of Concordia, a nonprofit focused on developing public-private partnerships.
 This past semester Peter studied abroad at Yonsei University in Seoul, South Korea where he focused on politics of the Korean Peninsula.

 Peter hopes to pursue a career in public service or law after attending graduate school.